Muhomorik/FShartTextGames/Readme.md

 # Note #

-This is a form of ald IRC game !gidd (there is a !hund, !fish also).
+This is a fork of an old IRC game !gidd (there is a !hund, !fish also).

 Mostly in Russian :D